duartebarbosadev/AndroidResourceTranslator/sample_project/README.md

 ### Dry Run Output

-When you run without `--auto-translate`, you'll see a report like:
+When you run in dry-run mode (`--dry-run`), you'll see a report like:

 ```
 Found 1 module(s) with resources